-WIX stands out from other website builder products.
+WIX stands out from other popular website builder software.
 They have built their brand primarily on word-of-mouth since 2006.
-They have created a product that is intuitive and versatile yet easy to use for bloggers who are looking for a drag and drop platform.
+They have created a product that is intuitive and versatile yet easy to use for new bloggers who are looking for a drag and drop platform.
 It is an all-inclusive website builder.

 The best blogging websites like WIX allow you to create your site, along with your blog, using their tools, software, and servers.
 The Wix admin panel lets you access your site.
 Other site building solutions require that you install, download, and manage the different parts of your website separately.

 But the infrastructure, security, and construction are cared for by the property owner, who in this scenario is Wix.
 There is a trade-off between convenience and control.